ryanholt/content-model/elements.md

 Image(s)        | 1 Image      |	Photo of people engaged in Activity/Subactivity

-###EXAMPLE: NASP TRAINING WORKSHOPS
+###EXAMPLE: Basic Archery Instructor Workshop/NASP Teacher Workshop

 ####TITLE
-NASP Training Workshop
+Basic Archery Instructor Workshop/NASP Teacher Workshop

 ####TEASER
-Basic Archery Instructor Workshops/NASP Teacher Workshops
+These required workshops train teachers to become archery instructors for the National Archery in Schools Program.

 ####LONG COPY
 Workshops are open to interested teachers or others volunteering at existing NASP certified schools or schools interested in becoming NASP certified.
 NASP may be taught in both physical education and agriculture classes.
-Schools do not need to be NASP certified in order for you to attend.
+Schools do not need to be NASP-certified for you to attend.
 This workshop will provide teachers and others certification as NASP instructors.
+After completing the course, you will know:
+- (objective 1)
+- (objective 2)
+- (objective 3)

 Registration is required.

 ####IMAGE
 (competition shooting station with instructor)